-Due to the limited availability of important forcing data such as local meteorology, inflow and outflow discharge measurements and temporally resolved measurements of inflow nutrient concentrations, several conceptual simplifications were made.
+Due to the limited availability of important forcing data such as local meteorology, inflow and outflow discharge measurements, as well as temporally resolved measurements of inflow nutrient concentrations, several conceptual simplifications were made in the model.
 The most important of these assumptions were static inflow nutrient concentrations (based on a single analysis of groundwater nutrient concentrations at several sites), and inflow and outflow volumes derived via a catchment water balance (including relatively crudely modelled catchment evapotranspiration rates).